It’s an exciting start to 2018 here at Meet & Engage.

 From the launch of fantastic new content like the recent M&E Gazette: Driving A Digital Candidate Experience For Campus Recruitment to the launch of our shiny new website.

 But one particular highlight is our new Strategic Advisory Board – industry professionals sharing their experiences and insight in order to help make what we do even better.

-We recently sat down with Nick Thompson, Employer Brand, Social Media and Attraction Manager at Vodafone and one of our brand new Advisory Board members to discuss key learnings, tips and thoughts on how we should be preparing for the future in the recruitment industry.
+We sat down with our new Advisory Board member, Nick Thompson, Employer Brand, Social Media and Attraction Manager at Vodafone* to discuss key learnings, tips and thoughts on how we should prepare for the future in the recruitment industry.

-I think a whole load are coming our way – Brexit, IR35, GDPR.
-Candidates are having more choice than ever before and organisations aren’t recognising this.
+I think a whole lead are coming our way – Brexit, IR35, GDPR.
+Candidates have more choice than ever before and organisations aren’t recognising this.
 Instead, they’re being too arrogant in believing people will want to work for them – there’s no longer a shortage of jobs.